 1) Local Logistics

 Firstly, let’s start by imagining that someone places an order with your business and it’s a relatively local delivery.
 For example, you might be based in London and find you have more than enough customers in the region to get you started before expanding to the whole of the UK.
-The chances are you’re going to be best off working with a local specialist who is able to make your deliveries regularly and keep costs low, so a cheap man and van hire in London like AK Logistics is going to be suitable at this level.
+The chances are you’re going to be best off working with a local specialist who is able to make your deliveries regularly and keep costs low, so a cheap man and van hire in London is going to be suitable at this level.
 This involves your chosen delivery company visiting you once or twice a day to pick up your goods and get them shipped to your buyers.
 You can enjoy the benefits of a quick, local and reliable service that will be happy to do business with you, until you need to cast a much wider net, that is.

 2) Regional Reach

 Once you go beyond just local deliveries or need goods picking up more than a few times each day, logistics get more complex.
 You might need to start looking into national delivery companies to save money when shipping your goods to people all over the country.
 You might be surprised to find that even small businesses are able to negotiate good discounts with big shipping services, so it’s wise to speak to an official representative and find out the benefits of opening a business account with them.